ShreyaNegur/Activity_Layout_File/README.md

 Welcome to the **Mobile Application Development (MAD)** Notes Repository!
 This repository is dedicated to maintaining notes and other resources related to the subject of Mobile App Development.

-> 🗒️ **Note:** Folder names and files may vary depending on your syllabus or institution.

 ## ✍️ How to Contribute

 1. Fork the repository.